nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```
 #### 4.4.4 `list` - List all flashcards

-Prints a list of all flashcards of the topic you are currently viewing.
+The list command prints a list of all flashcards of the topic you are currently viewing.
+This will help you to keep track of all the flashcards you have added
+and to take note of the number of the flashcard you might want to delete.

 Example of usage: